Manage Catalyst SD-WAN Security Objects and Security Profiles

 Object Name

-Name of the protocol object.
+The name of the port object.

 Protocol

-SDWAN Security Group Tag
+Security Group Tag

-If you use Cisco Identity Services Engine (ISE) to define and use security group tag (SGT) for classifying traffic in a Cisco TrustSec network, you can write access control rules that use SGT as matching criteria.
+If you use Cisco Identity Services Engine (ISE) to define and use security group tag (SGT) for classifying traffic in a Cisco TrustSec network, you can write access control rules that use SGTs as matching criteria.

 Table 8.
 Security Group Tag